History of the Psychoanalytic Research Consortium

 In past studies of how psychotherapy works, either experienced analysts were not employed, samples of the treatment were too short to truly understand what might have been helpful, recorded materials were not representative of the actual work carried out, or insufficient or unreliable scales or other methods were used to make sense of the treatment and its progress.
 The PRC thus sought to correct these problems in our understanding of how psychotherapy works.
 Initially, the PRC was directed by senior analysts, each with more than 25 years of clinical experience: Sherwood Waldron Jr. M.D., Robert Scharf M.D., Anna Burton M.D. and Stephen Firestein M.D.
 Since then, the composition of the board and officers has shifted several times to accommodate new goals and new research interests.
 In addition to using the aforementioned APS scales, the PRC utilized data from recorded psychoanalyses to create the Dynamic Interaction Scales (DIS), a series of ratings on how psychotherapist and patient interact with one another.

-The PRC continues can provide access to recordings to interested and qualified research groups around the country, and will, if resources permit, support the use of its materials to study how to enhance the effectiveness of psychotherapy.
+The PRC continues to provide access to recordings to interested and qualified research groups around the country, and will, if resources permit, support the use of its materials to study how to enhance the effectiveness of psychotherapy.
 It also provides materials to teachers of psychoanalysis and related psychotherapies to use with students.